girder/girder/docs/installation.rst

    pip install girder[celery_jobs,geospatial]

-There is also an extra you can use to install the depencies for all bundled plugins supported in the current python environment called ``plugins``: ::
+There is also an extra you can use to install the dependencies for all bundled plugins supported in the current python environment called ``plugins``: ::

    pip install girder[plugins]